dougeby/IntuneDocs/intune/data-warehouse-account-move.md

 ## Data Warehouse move example

 Customer X requests an account move to begin on 1/06/2018.
-Previous to 1/06/2018, the customer will see UI alerts for upcoming changes beside Data Warehouse dependent graphs in the Azure portal.
-The customer will click these UI alerts to see documentation detailing steps to take if they wish to back up their previous Data Warehouse.
+In response to the request, the customer will receive a link to see documentation detailing steps to take if they wish to back up their previous Data Warehouse.
 On 1/06/2018, the Data Warehouse and the charts it supports will reset and begin storing data in the new data center.

 ## Next steps